DHL temporarily suspends Chinese import shipments to India

-July 1 (Reuters) - German logistics company DHL said on Wednesday it has temporarily suspended picking up import shipments from China to India, after border tensions between the countries led to clearance delays.
+(Reuters) - German logistics company DHL said on Wednesday it had temporarily suspended picking up import shipments from China to India, after border tensions between the countries led to clearance delays.

-Another prominent freight transporter FedEx Corp has also suspended shipments, according to a BloomberQuint report, adding that the company is facing backlogs beyond its control.
+Another prominent freight transporter FedEx Corp (FDX.N) has also suspended shipments, according to a BloomberQuint report bit.ly/3dQwfvk, adding that the company is facing backlogs beyond its control.

 FedEx was not immediately available for a comment.